 Probability Of Appearing In Court / Risk Of Flight

 Higher bail amounts may be required for people deemed a greater risk for failing to appear.
 Things like the defendant’s family ties, length of residence in the community (longer is less risky,) employment history, financial resources (low finances is lower risk of flight/travel,) reputation in the community, and mental condition are all considerations when a judge is determining bail.
 In addition, the defendant’s past and present conduct along with any previous convictions and failures to appear will be factored into the bail decision.

 Jail Birds Bail Bonds is Here to Help

-Our bail bond staff is experienced and well versed in the judicial system.
+Our Mesquite, TX bail bond staff is experienced and well versed in the judicial system.
 We can help you understand the process to get your friend or loved one out of jail, so they can get on with their life.
-Call us at (214) 865-6307.
+For Mesquite bail bonds, call us at (214) 865-6307.